 The following year 2000, the RAC (after some six years of being 'involved' in the Turbo Dispatch standard), finally went live with it and joined all the other major motoring clubs.
 For the recovery operators this meant they could receive the majority of their work instantly, straight into whatever software they decide to use and with just one radio modem and one lot of airtime charges.
 It also meant that at peak times a good controller could run a medium sized recovery operation on his own.
 Hours of answering telephones and writing jobs on paper had gone forever and for the public, 'time to scene' had been greatly reduced.
 Recovery Operators could take on and handle ever large amounts of work, allowing many to remain profitable for a little longer, in times of of degreasing margins.

-In 2006 Ian Lane and Andy Lambert had had enough of the stupidity and missed opportunities of the previous 20 years, decide to sell MTS and retire The last ever Turbo Standards meeting at Heathrow pictured above, took place on the 12th April 2006.
+In 2006 Ian Lane and Andy Lambert having had enough of the stupidity and missed opportunities of the previous 20 years, decide to sell MTS and in Ian's case retire The last ever Turbo Standards meeting at Heathrow pictured above, took place on the 12th April 2006.
 Present are the AA, Britannia, Europ Assistance, GESA IPA, Green Flag, Mondial and the RAC.
 Also CandS, CMG and Queens (representing the recovery operators) plus representatives from BT, MTS and the Police.

 Sadly the industry would never again see those levels of cooperation, standardisation and the free sharing of sensitive information, between the majority of Motoring Organisations.
 Turbo Dispatch had done what its backers had wanted it to do and revolutionised the industry.
 Just like Garage Manager and BRCP had done to a lesser degree in their time.